rpulusani/UI-work/src/client/app/hateoas_factory/README.md

         Contacts.setupItem();
     }

+    // if you know you need access to the items _links you can skip
+    // the assignment and do:
+    Contacts.setupItem(contact);

 ```

 Now that we have something in Contacts.item a set of new functions related to the _links outline become available.
 For example; lets assume the items hal envelope had an 'account' link outling the items associated account; to get this you can do something like: